 So if you haven’t used one, it’s time to get a chatbot!

 Artificial intelligence (AI) to customize experiences

 Combined with big data and machine learning, AI is expected to make a great effect on marketing in the coming year.
-It helps create more highly customized, automated content-delivery mechanisms based on customers’ persona and lifestyle.
+It helps create more highly customized, automated content-delivery mechanisms based on customers’ persona and lifestyles.
 A study by Salesforce showed that high-performing marketing teams are more than two times as likely to use AI in their campaigns than underperformers.
-And 57% of marketers who have already used AI already say it’s absolutely or very essential in helping to increase touch points with consumers.
+And 57% of marketers who have already used AI already say it’s absolutely or very essential in helping to increase touchpoints with consumers.